-Elements Basic Initial e-Enabled e-Confident e-Mature Collaboration The HEI does The HEI partly with not advocate encourages but does The HEI is partially The HEI encourages and The HEI encourages and directs stakeholders cooperation with not direct employees committed to directs employees and employees and students to cooperate (i.e., employers, stakeholders and students to cooperating with students to cooperate with with the support of ICTs with the local (i.e., employers, cooperation with stakeholders (i.e., the support of ICT with employers, businessmen, and the local community, and the local stakeholders (i.e., employers, local employers, businessmen, community (face to face, online, or in pre-tertiary community, or employers, local community, or pre- and the local community combination with one another) for the education) pre-tertiary community, or pre- tertiary education) for the purpose of purpose of counselling or future supported by education) with tertiary education) with ICT support. counselling. cooperation.
+Elements Basic Initial e-Enabled e-Confident e-Mature Collaboration The HEI does The HEI partly with not advocate encourages but does The HEI is partially The HEI encourages and The HEI encourages and directs stakeholders cooperation with not direct employees committed to directs employees and employees and students to cooperate (i.e., employers, stakeholders and students to cooperating with with the support of ICTs with the local (i.e., employers, cooperation with stakeholders (i.e., the support of ICT with employers, businessmen, and the local community, and stakeholders (i.e., employers, local employers, businessmen, community (face to face, online, or in pre-tertiary community, or employers, local community, or pre- and the local community combination with one another) for the education) pre-tertiary community, or pre- tertiary education) for the purpose of purpose of counselling or future supported by education) with tertiary education) with ICT support. counselling. cooperation.
 ICT ICT support. with ICT support.
 Applied research and professional projects supported by ICT and/or for ICT The HEI does not encourage or direct employees and students to conduct applied research and professional projects supported by ICT and/or for ICT.
 The HEI partly encourages but does not direct employees and students to conduct applied research and professional projects supported by ICT and/or for ICT.
-The HEI partly encourages and directs employees and students to conduct applied research and professional projects supported by ICT and/or for ICT.
-The HEI encourages and directs staff and students to conduct applied research and professional projects supported by ICT and/or for ICT in order to promote development, innovation, and collaboration between the economy and the scientific research sector.
-Applied research is a theoretical or experimental work undertaken to achieve new knowledge and primarily aimed at achieving a practical goal such as developing a new technology or product.
-The HEI encourages and directs employees and students to conduct applied research and professional projects supported by ICT and/or for ICT in order to improve development, innovation, and cooperation between the economy and the scientific research sector and to promote the development and transfer of technology activities.
-The networking of researchers and users of research (stakeholders) supported by ICT The HEI is not committed to the cooperation and exchange of the knowledge of researchers and users of research and employers.
+The HEI partly encourages and directs employees and students to conduct applied research and professional projects supported by ICT and/or for ICT. projects supported by ICT and/or for ICT in order to promote development, innovation, and collaboration between the economy and the scientific research sector. professional projects supported by ICT and/or for ICT in order to improve The networking of researchers and users of research (stakeholders) supported by ICT The HEI is not committed to the cooperation and exchange of the knowledge of researchers and users of research and employers.
 The HEI is partially committed to cooperating but not to the exchange of the knowledge of researchers and users of research and employers with the support of ICT.
 The HEI is partially committed to the cooperation and exchange of the knowledge of researchers and users of research with the support of ICT.
-The HEI is committed to cooperating and exchanging researchers' knowledge through the networking of researchers and users of research (stakeholders) and employers with the support of ICT through partnerships with other educational institutions The HEI is committed to the cooperation and exchange of knowledge with the support of ICT through partnerships with other educational institutions, the private and public sectors, and the whole community as users of research.
+The HEI is committed to cooperating and exchanging researchers' knowledge through the networking of researchers and users of research (stakeholders) and employers with the support of ICT through partnerships with other educational institutions.
+The HEI is committed to the cooperation and exchange of knowledge with the support of ICT through partnerships with other educational institutions, the private and public sectors, and the whole community as users of research.